MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 # [Python SDK](#tab/python)

-The code examples in this article are excerpts from the [Working with Schedule](https://github.com/Azure/azureml-examples/blob/main/sdk/python/schedules/job-schedule.ipynb) Azure Machine Learning Notebook.
+The code examples in this article are excerpts from the [Working with Schedule](https://github.com/Azure/azureml-examples/blob/main/sdk/python/schedules/job-schedule.ipynb) Azure Machine Learning notebook.
 Run the notebook to create and manage the schedules as described.

 # [Studio UI](#tab/ui)